joshspeagle/dynesty/docs/source/index.rst

 - Add a copy() method to Results object
 - Prevent an issue when pickling/unpickling samplers
-- Small ellipsoidal sampling speedup
+- Small ellipsoidal sampling speed-up

 1.2.2 (2022-04-12)
 ------------------